hervenivon/aws-experiments-comprehend-custom-classifier/README.md

 4. Prepare data for training
 5. Upload training data in the S3 bucket
 6. Launch a “Train Classifier” job from the console: “Amazon Comprehend” > “Custom Classification” > “Train Classifier”
-7. Prepare data for classification (one text per line, no header, same format than training data).
+7. Prepare data for classification (one text per line, no header, same format as training data).
 Some more details [here](https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html)
 8. Launch a custom classification job
 9. Gather results: a file name output.tar.gz is generated in the destination bucket.
 File format is [JSON Line]( https://docs.aws.amazon.com/comprehend/latest/dg/how-class-run.html).

-## Pre requisites ⚙️
+## Prerequisites ⚙️

 You have an AWS account, and the AWS CLI is [installed and configured](https://docs.aws.amazon.com/cli/latest/userguide/install-macos.html).